YPares/envil/README.md

 Also, it's not just meant for Nix beginners: if you already know Nix, you may have still a use for it, as a small "top-level" flake manager, to be able to quickly switch between environments and/or tools you would already have defined as flake files.
-That is because in its current state, `envil` aims at being an alternative to the `nix profile` command, which doesn't support multiple profiles and contributes to cluttering your PATH. `envil` enables you and incites you to be selective and to quickly switch between environments or start shells to avoid situations where you end up with two different versions of the same tool in your `PATH`, or things like two different `python` installations but each one configured with its own libraries, leaving you unable to select which one you want.
+That is because in its current state, `envil` aims at being an alternative to the `nix profile` command, which makes inconvenient to work with multiple profiles and contributes to cluttering your PATH.
+Conversely, `envil` enables you and incites you to be selective and to quickly switch between environments or start shells to avoid situations where you end up with two different versions of the same tool in your `PATH`, or things like two different `python` installations but each one configured with its own libraries, leaving you unable to select which one you want.